 Lian Warner is an active instruction librarian and OER specialist with an information literacy instruction specialization.
 She’s also a saxophonist, composer, adventure educator, martial artist, aquatics person, and bunny mom — a jack of all trades, master of some.

 As a Katrina kid growing up in the stormy greater New Orleans area, Lian spent her childhood using her imagination to create worlds and games in her head.
 While she admits to being a professional quitter of multiple crafts, skills, clubs, and games, she eventually realized that some adventures last longer than others, and you must let go of old adventures to make room for new ones.
-At 16, at Ridgewood Preparatory School under band director Shari Meyer, Lian discovered an adventure worth sticking around for the long haul by learning the saxophone and music mastery.

 Her first collegiate experience was at Young Harris College pursuing a BA in Music and later a BA in Interdisciplinary Studies, before transferring to Southeastern Louisiana University, where she earned a BM in Saxophone Performance under Brina Bourliea Faciane with a strong emphasis on theory, music history, and literature.